 Palni Hills (Dindigul)

-A 2,068 square kilometer (798 square mile) extension of the Western Ghats range, the Palani Hills extend east into Tamil Nadu’s plains, adjoining the Anamalai range on the west.
-Also, it is home to the shrine of Lord Karthikeyan, or Murugan, who is worshipped as the primary God in Tamil Nadu.
-The shrine is one of the most popular tourist destinations in the area.
+An extension of the Western Ghats range, the Palani Hills, covering an area of 2,068 square kilometers (798 square miles), extends into the plains of Tamil Nadu toward the east and adjoins the Anamalai range on the west.
+Also it houses the peedal of Lord Karthikeyan, i.e., Murugan, who is worshipped as the supreme God in Tamil Nadu.
+The shrine is one of the region’s most popular tourist destinations.

 Virudhunagar (Sathuragiri)